 Visiting Alaska is not complete without seeing Anchorage, the region’s largest city.
-Nestled in a spectacular location, Anchorage takes pride of its plethora of features that tourists find appealing: natural scenery, colorful history, shopping centers, fine restaurants and friendly people.
+Nestled in a spectacular location, Anchorage takes pride in its plethora of features that tourists find appealing: natural scenery, colorful history, shopping centers, fine restaurants, and friendly people.
 Famous for its snow-capped mountain and winter activities, visitors have so much to see and do within the premises of this bustling city.

-Most of the tourists explore the city’s culture, history and entertainment, making the visit to galleries, museums and theaters a major part of the trip.
-The Anchorage Museum has a comprehensive display of art, science and historical pieces with the aim to have a perfect understanding of the people’s past lives.
-To not miss-out on other historical landmarks and attractions, joining a group guided tour is a smart move.
+Most of the tourists explore the city’s culture, history, and entertainment, visiting galleries, museums, and theaters a major part of the trip.
+The Anchorage Museum has a comprehensive display of art, science, and historical pieces intending to have a perfect understanding of the people’s past lives.
+To not miss out on other historical landmarks and attractions, joining a group guided tour is a smart move.
 When it comes to entertainment, venues such as Peratrovich Park gets packed and busy due to Music at the Park, and the Town Square Winter Center for The Crystal Gallery of Ice.

-Trying out local culinary takes part of the Anchorage holiday, and thanks to the city’s network of restaurants, there is always something to satisfy one’s craving for good food.
-Locals rave for the pizza, raspberry vinaigrette spinach salad and Thai chicken of Moose Tooth’s Pub and Pizzeria; and the different kinds of freshly-baked breads of The House of Bread.
-And of course, the Anchorage trip only becomes complete after one has feasted on fresh seafood like scallops, oyster, king crab and salmon.
+Trying out local culinary takes part in the Anchorage holiday, and thanks to the city’s network of restaurants, there is always something to satisfy one’s craving for good food.
+Locals rave for the pizza, raspberry vinaigrette spinach salad, and Thai chicken of Moose Tooth’s Pub and Pizzeria; and the different kinds of freshly-baked breads of The House of Bread.
+And of course, the Anchorage trip only becomes complete after one has feasted on fresh seafood like scallops, oyster, king crab, and salmon.